-4.295 The allocation of residential development in or close to main town centres of the district (Winchester Town and Whiteley) as well as towards the district (Bishops Waltham, New Alresford and Wickham) and local centres (Denmead and Kings Worthy, and within Winchester Town Oliver's Battery, Stockbridge Road/Andover Road and Weeke) could have positive effects by providing more demand for nearby town centre uses or negative effects by preventing or resulting in the loss of existing town centre uses.
-The level of detail required was not available to appraise individual site allocations on this basis.
-Instead, the IIA tested the potential for the Local Plan to support these aims through the appraisal of its policies.
+4.296 The allocation of residential development in or close to main town centres of the district (Winchester Town and Whiteley) as well as towards the district (Bishop's Waltham, New Alresford and Wickham) and local centres (Denmead and Kings Worthy, and within Winchester Town Oliver's Battery, Stockbridge Road/Andover Road and Weeke) could have positive effects by providing more demand for nearby town centre uses or negative effects by preventing new or resulting in the loss of existing town centre uses.
+The potential for new residents to support the viability of existing services and facilities was not considered in relation to individual site options.
+Instead, the IIA tested the potential for the Local Plan to support these aims through the appraisal of its policies, in particular, the appraisal of the proposed spatial strategy.
 The appraisal work investigated the policies' potential to encourage an appropriate mix of residential, office, retail, leisure, and community uses, as well as other factors set out in the IIA framework that are unrelated to site allocations.

-4.296 The potential negative effects identified by the IIA of residential site options could be avoided by adopting a similar mitigation strategy as that outlined in relation to IIA objectives 1 and 2.
+4.297 The potential negative effects identified by the IIA of residential site options could be avoided by adopting a similar mitigation strategy as that outlined in relation to IIA objectives 1 and 2.
 That is to say, sites that are poorly served by sustainable transport and less well related to existing services and facilities should be considered as being less appropriate for allocation.
 The planning and early delivery of new and enhancement of existing public transport and active travel routes would provide benefits in terms of residents' access to services and facilities and jobs.
 Similar benefits are likely where new services and facilities and employment can be delivered alongside housing growth in the plan area.

-IIA objective 8: To support the sustainable growth of the district's economy
+IIA objective 8: To support the sustainable growth of the

-4.297 Potential negative effects were identified where the allocation of a residential site would lead to loss of an existing employment use at the site but
+district's economy

-IIA objective 8 was otherwise scoped out of the appraisal of residential site options.
+4.298 Potential negative effects were identified where the allocation of a residential site would lead to loss of an existing employment use at the site but IIA objective 8 was otherwise scoped out of the appraisal of residential site options.
 Effects for all residential sites (including negative effects identified for sites presently supporting an employment use) are uncertain (shown with '?'), given that they are based on information provided by site promoters on the call for sites forms, which have not always been completed by site promoters to the same level of detail.
 Site options for employment use were considered in relation to their potential to protect and enhance the district's most important designated employment locations.
-This is based on evidence [See reference 25] available on the areas of the district which should accommodate new industrial and office uses.
-The evidence suggests that allocations should be split between Winchester Town and the south of the district (with weighting towards Winchester Town).
+This is based on evidence [See reference 25] available on the areas of the district that should accommodate new industrial and office uses.
+The evidence suggests that allocations should be split between Winchester Town and the south of the District (with weighting towards Winchester Town).
 Land for employment in the rural areas and north is only likely to be required where a case has been made to address local demand or land can be brought forward alongside new large residual allocations.
-Further details on the approach to appraisal of site options against this IIA objective are provided in in Appendix A.
+Further details on the approach to appraisal of site options against this IIA objective are provided in in Appendix E.